Augustinianism: Meta-ethics

 Augustine offered the Divine command theory, a theory which proposes that an action's status as morally good is equivalent to whether it is commanded by God.
-Augustine's theory began by casting ethics as the pursuit of the supreme good, which delivers human happiness, Augustine argued that to achieve this happiness, humans must love objects that are worthy of human love in the correct manner; this requires humans to love God, which then allows them to correctly love that which is worthy of being loved.
+Augustine's theory began by casting ethics as the pursuit of the supreme good, which delivers human happiness.
+Augustine argued that to achieve this happiness, humans must love objects that are worthy of human love in the correct manner; this requires humans to love God, which then allows them to correctly love that which is worthy of being loved.
 Augustine's ethics proposed that the act of loving God enables humans to properly orient their loves, leading to human happiness and fulfilment.

 Just war

-The Just war theory is a doctrine that ensure war is morally justifiable through a series of criteria, all of which must be met for a war to be considered just.
-In Romans 13:4 Augustine claims that, while individuals should not resort immediately to violence, God has given the sword to government for good reason.
+Just war theory is a doctrine that determines whether a war waged by a state is morally justifiable, or not, through a series of criteria, all of which must be met for a war to be considered just.
+Citing Romans 13:4 Augustine claims that, while individuals should not resort immediately to violence, God has given the sword to government for good reason.
 Augustine argues that Christians, as part of a government, need not be ashamed of protecting peace and punishing wickedness when forced to do so by a government.
 Augustine asserted that this was a personal, philosophical stance: "What is here required is not a bodily action, but an inward disposition.
 The sacred seat of virtue is the heart."

 Happiness

-Augustine's ethics is that of ancient eudaimonism, but he defers happiness to the afterlife and blames the ancient ethicists saying that their arrogant conviction resulting from their ignorance of the fallen condition of humanity that they could reach happiness in this life by philosophical endeavor, Augustine takes it as axiomatic that happiness is the ultimate goal pursued by all human beings.
-For Augustine Happiness or the good life is brought about by the possession of the greatest good in nature that humans can attain and that one cannot lose against one's will.
+Augustine's ethics is that of ancient eudaimonism, but he defers happiness to the afterlife and blames the ancient ethicists saying that their arrogant conviction resulting from their ignorance of the fallen condition of humanity that they could reach happiness in this life by philosophical endeavor.
+Augustine takes it as axiomatic that happiness is the ultimate goal pursued by all human beings.
+For Augustine, happiness or the good life is brought about by the possession of the greatest good in nature that humans can attain and that one cannot lose against one's will.